Generic Name: Selegiline Transdermal System (se LE ji leen)

 - Check blood pressure and heart rate as the doctor has told you.
 Talk with the doctor.

-- Some people taking the oral form of Emsam have fallen asleep during activities like driving, eating, or talking.
+- Some people taking the oral form of this medicine have fallen asleep during activities like driving, eating, or talking.
 Some people did not feel sleepy and felt alert right before falling asleep.
-This has happened up to 1 year after this medicine was started.
-If you fall asleep during activities, do not drive or do other tasks or actions that call for you to be alert while you take Emsam.
+This has happened up to 1 year after Emsam was started.
+If you fall asleep during activities, do not drive or do other tasks or actions that call for you to be alert while you take this medicine.
 Call your doctor right away if this happens or you feel very sleepy.

 - Avoid use of heat sources (such as sunlamps, tanning beds, heating pads, electric blankets, heat lamps, saunas, hot tubs, heated waterbeds).
 Avoid long, hot baths or sunbathing.
 Your temperature may rise and cause too much drug to pass into your body.